Packing List for Kenya

 Water Bottle and Water Purification Tablets

 While bottled water is widely available in Kenya, it’s always a good idea to bring your own reusable water bottle and water purification tablets.
 This will help you save money and reduce plastic waste.
-Water purification tablets are also handy in case you’re unsure about the safety of the water in a particular area.

 Electrical Adapter and charger